Volunteering At The Crisis Centre

 It gives you a new perspective, a new way of looking at your own problems when you have a chance to understand others.
 The training is really beneficial for your own communication skills and relationships.

 The Crisis Prevention, Intervention & Information Centre for Northern BC offers volunteer training three to six times a year depending on demand.
-If you are interested in taking this valuable training and are eager to help people in crisis, please fill out an application and email it to the Program Coordinator at email@example.com.
+If you are interested in taking this valuable training and are eager to help people in crisis, please fill out an application and email it to our Team Lead at email@example.com.
 Once you have completed and submitted your application, you will be contacted for an interview.

 Volunteer training sessions are ongoing, and we are always accepting applications.
 Training is delivered through a flexible remote platform, meaning we are able to offer training much more efficiently and frequently.
 We accept candidates across the entire region of Northern BC, and offer the option to do lifesaving work from home.